ykelle/balena-picase/README.md

 # balena-picase
 Using the Retroflag NESPI Case+ with balenaOS.
+Adding the ability of soft shutdown to balenaOS and the NESPI CASE+ on the Raspberry Pi

 # Install:

 ## Overlay:
 Log into your device:

 ```bash
 balena ssh <applicationOrDevice>
 ```

-Install overlay:
+Install the overlay:

 ```bash
 wget -O  "https://raw.githubusercontent.com/ykelle/balena-picase/master/dependencies.sh" | bash
 ```